volks73/panser/README.md

 ## What is Panser? ##

 The Panser project is a Command-Line Interface (CLI) application for (de)serializing data formats in a UNIX, pipe-friendly manner.
 The project is primarily written in the [Rust](http://www.rust-lang.org) programming language.
 The idea is to have a single application for reading data in one format on stdin and writing the same data but in a different format to stdout.
-It is possible to read data from a file and write to a file, but the application is focused on creating streams of data that can be piped into a socket, such as a TCP stream.
-The primary motivator for the application is to read [JSON](http://www.json.org/) data and output to the [MessagePack](http://msgpack.org/index.html) format which could be used with a TCP stream to build a low-level Application Programming Interface (API) for a network-enabled application.
-The reverse is also a desired goal, reading in MessagePack data (binary, machine-readable) and transcoding it to JSON (text, human-readable).
+It is possible to read data from a file and write to another file, but the application is focused on creating streams of data that can be piped into a socket, such as a TCP stream.
+The primary motivator for the application is to read [JSON](http://www.json.org/) data and output to the [MessagePack](http://msgpack.org/index.html) format which could be used with a TCP stream to develop low-level Application Programming Interfaces (APIs) for network-enabled applications.
+The reverse is also a desired goal: reading in MessagePack data (binary, machine-readable) and transcoding it to JSON (text, human-readable).

 After accomplishing the primary goal of transcoding between JSON and MessagePack (Msgpack) formats, additional formats were gradually added using the [serde](https://github.com/serde-rs/serde) project and related libraries.
 Almost all of the formats listed in the [Data Formats](https://serde.rs/#data-formats) section of the [Overview](https://serde.rs/) for the serde project are implemented.
 The intention is to add more formats as more crates are developed using the serde framework.

 ## Examples ##

-The [xxd](http://linuxcommand.org/man_pages/xxd1.html) utility is used to display binary formats as a series of bytes in hex notation.
+In the following examples, the [xxd](http://linuxcommand.org/man_pages/xxd1.html) utility is used to display binary formats as a series of bytes in hex notation and demonstrate piping the output from Panser to another application.

 Convert [JSON](http://www.json.org) from stdin to [MessagePack](http://msgpack.org) (Msgpack) and write to stdout.
 Panser converts JSON to Msgpack by default.
 See the `-h,--help` text for more information and options.
 Specifically, see the `-f,--from` and `-t,--to` help text for lists of supported formats.